Learn how to set up a guest bedroom for holiday visitors that may potentially have them delaying their return home. Updated December 2022

 DO Lay Out Towels Equal To The Number Of Guests You Have

-Another great bathroom tip is to load up on trial sized bathroom necessities.
+Another great bathroom tip is to load up on trial-sized bathroom necessities.
 Save your guests the hassle of having to go out to the store to buy a razor or toothbrush.
-Plus you’ll be the hero of the day for being prepared.
+You’ll be the hero of the day for being prepared.
+If you keep them in a drawer like this, make sure you let them know where to find them and to help themselves.

 DO Find Out Their Schedule